-On a windswept hill overlooking the Yorkshire mill town of Halifax stands the area's most visible landmark - the Wainhouse tower.
-This is a Victorian-era construction and a 'folly': theoretically built as a chimney for a local industrialist's factory, but it was never used as such.
+On a windswept hill overlooking the Yorkshire mill town of Halifax stands the area's most visible landmark: the Wainhouse tower.
+This is a Victorian-era construction and a 'folly'.
+It was, theoretically, built as a chimney for a local industrialist's factory, but it was never used as such.

 Above: The Wainhouse Tower at dusk.

 Adjacent to the Wainhouse tower is a former Methodist chapel.
 This Victorian building, like so many other chapels has seen better days, having closed as a place of worship in 2007 but at least it is still intact, and has been re-purposed for a local community support service organisation.

 Above: The former Methodist Chapel at King Cross, Halifax, The Wainhouse Tower can be seen to the left.

 Alongside the Wainhouse tower and the chapel is the Methodist graveyard, where are buried nineteen First World War servicemen.
 Among these is Lt JH Whitham of the Royal Air Force.
 There are no family details on his CWGC entry, but there is an intriguing reference on his headstone to a 'flying accident'.

 Above: The Churchyard adjacent to the former Methodist Chapel at King Cross, Halifax